Most fearless animal on Earth!

 Honey badgers are the world’s most fearless animals.

 Capybaras win the award for the world’s friendliest animal, but on the opposite end of the spectrum sits the honey badger, the planet’s gnarliest mammal!
 The “Guinness Book of World Records” lists the small, weasel-like species as the most fearless on Earth.
 And thanks to a 2011 viral YouTube video, they have earned the reputation for “not caring” — an apt description for animals that attack and steal at will!

 Scientists haven’t studied the honey badger that much – maybe because of the animal’s bad reputation and inhospitable personality.
 Regardless, let’s dive into what we do know!

 6 Phenomenal Honey Badger Facts

 - Honey badgers are one of the few animals naturally immune to venomous snake bites.
-It is believed that they develop this over time by eating lesser venomous creatures first and working its way up.
+It’s believed they developed this over time by eating slightly venomous creatures first and working their way up.